LIFE IS A STORY

 17 the Spirit of truth, whom the world cannot receive, because it neither sees Him nor knows Him; but you know Him, for He dwells with you and will be in you.

-18 I will not leave you orphans; I will come to you.
+18 I will not leave you orphans; I will

 We have an indwelling and abiding comforter in the Holy Spirit.